dendronhq/dendron-site/vault/careers.senior-webdev.md

 We're looking for engineers that can build out our feature set across multiple platforms and form factors.
 Help us build the IDE for general knowledge.
 We're looking for a partner that is passionate about knowledge management and that can help us shape how it should be done moving forward.

 ## What you'll do
-- Build Dendron's frontend for desktops, browsers, and alternative form factors (eg. browser extension, CLI, etc)
+- Build Dendron's frontend for desktops, browsers, and alternative form factors (eg. browser extension, CLI, etc.)
-- Take full ownership of Dendron's client architecture (design system, style guide, build process, etc)
+- Take full ownership of Dendron's client architecture (design system, style guide, build process, etc.)
 - Participate and set the norms in a remote first, open source, docs first culture

 ## Who you are
 - You have deep experience with frontend JS (ideally React + Typescript)
-- You understand the nuances of modern CSS in its various permutations (vanialla, scss, css-in-js)
+- You understand the nuances of modern CSS in its various permutations (vanilla, SCSS, CSS-in-JS)
 - You care deeply about knowledge management and user-centric product development
 - You take a thoughtful approach to decision making and know when to make the right tradeoffs
 - You want to work in a fast paced product-driven environment